tldr-pages/tldr/pages/common/git-lfs.md

 `git lfs track '{{*.bin}}'`

-- Change the Git LFS endpoint URL (useful if the LFS server is separate from the Git server):
+- Change the Git LFS endpoint URL (useful if the LFS server is separated from the Git server):

 `git config -f .lfsconfig lfs.url {{lfs_endpoint_url}}`